jasmin-software/dotnet_agui_workshop/Workshop/4. Human-in-the-Loop/README.md

 }
 ```

-Make it an `AIFunction` that requires approval by wrapping it around `ApprovalRequiredAIFunction`:
+Make it an `AIFunction` that requires approval by wrapping it around `ApprovalRequiredAIFunction` somewhere before the agent is declared:
 ``` C#
 AIFunction approvalRequiredGenerateTextFileTool = new ApprovalRequiredAIFunction(AIFunctionFactory.Create(GenerateTextFile));
 ```

-Add the tool to the agent:
+Then, add the tool to the agent:
 ``` C#
 AIAgent agent = chatClient.CreateAIAgent(
     name: "agui-client",